Heidi Gansert: Political positions

 Gansert has displayed a mix of moderate and conservative policy positions during her time in public office.
 For instance, in 2017 Gansert voted for a budget compromise worked out between Republican Governor Sandoval and the Democratic leadership of the Legislature, despite strong conservative criticism at the imposition of a tax on marijuana and a lack of funding for private schools.
 However, Gansert has also displayed conservative positions, such as her opposition to the decriminalization of abortion in Nevada, on the grounds that the parental notification requirement and other restrictions should remain in place.

 Personal life

-Gansert's husband is an emergency medicine doctor.
 Gansert participates in marathons and triathlons.
-She and her husband have four children, and live in Reno.
-Gansert holds a BS in engineering from Santa Clara University and an MBA from University of Nevada, Reno.
-In addition to her current position at UNR, Gansert has previously worked as a management consultant for medical firms and a resource planning engineer for NV Energy.